 I could launch into a discussion of AC vs DC, monophasic vs. biphasic and so on to make the cardiologists happy and your eyes glaze over — but I won’t.

-So now when you see this happen on TV, you get to be that guy that annoys all your friends and family by saying “Aha!
+So now when you see this happen on in TV or in the movies, you get to be that guy that annoys all your friends and family by saying “Aha!
 That doesn’t work!”
 They’ll love it.
 Trust me.